 Downloads and Resources

-The Galaxy M51 is not available yet, which means there are no resources for it for the time being.
-However, SamMobile offers tons of resources for existing Galaxy devices, ranging from Samsung APKs to wallpapers and firmware.
-These goodies are available to download for free, but readers who sign up to an optional premium plan benefit from faster downloads, ad-free browsing, giveaways, and more.
+SamMobile offers tons of resources for existing Galaxy devices including the Galaxy M51, ranging from Samsung APKs to wallpapers and firmware.
+These goodies are available to download for free but readers who sign up to an optional premium plan benefit from faster downloads, ad-free browsing, giveaways and more.